michaelrychly/midterm/README.md

 ### Prerequisites

 All prerequisite software except Node.js is included in the package.json provided.
 Simply 'npm install' before attempting to run the program.
-- body-parser
-- bootstrap
-- cookie-session
-- dotenv
-- ejs
-- express
-- imdb-api
-- knex
+- body-parser               - knex
-- knex-logger
+- bootstrap                 - knex-logger
-- morgan
+- cookie-session            - morgan
-- node-sass-middleware
+- dotenv                    - node-sass-middleware
-- pg
+- ejs                       - pg
-- querystring
+- express                   - querystring
-- request
+- imdb-api                  - request
 - nodemon

-### Getting Started
+### Getting

-Upon cloning this respository simply change your directory to the project file 'tweeter' and run the server/index.js file in node.
+Upon cloning this respository simply change your directory to the project folder 'midterm' and run the server.js file in node.
 Then navigate to http://localhost:8080/ in your browser.

 ```
 npm install